 Oral fluid drug testing offers confidential lab-based drug test results from an easy-to-use oral fluid collection method.
 By using oral fluid instead of urine, donors can collect and cap their own samples on-site and in the presence of a monitor, reducing the likelihood of tampering or a donor challenge later in the screening process.

 Drug testing in Minnesota is specifically authorized for job applicant testing, routine physicals, random testing, reasonable suspicion testing, and treatment program testing.
-Employers in Minnesota must have a specific written drug-free workplace policy in order to conduct employee drug testing. having a drug-free workplace program in place is a workplace’s best line of defense against alcohol and drug problems.
+Employers in Minnesota must have a specific written drug-free workplace policy in order to conduct employee drug testing.
+Having a drug-free workplace program in place is the workplace’s best line of defense against alcohol and drug problems.
 Specific guidelines must be followed for the drug-free workplace (DFW) policy in Minnesota:

 - The DFW policy must explain who is subject to testing and when testing may occur